-pvDesign is a cloud-native platform that covers a wide range of the solar design workflow.
-Upload your site boundary, set module and inverter specs, and the platform returns a layout with financial projections and engineering documentation.
+pvDesign is a cloud platform for preliminary solar design.
+Upload your site boundary, set module and inverter specs, and the platform returns a layout with energy yield and financial projections.

-- Multi-site comparison.
-Evaluate several candidate sites quickly before committing to one.
+- Multi-site screening.
+Evaluate several candidate sites before committing to one.

-For a development team screening candidate sites or producing preliminary engineering packages, pvDesign compresses weeks of work into days.
+For development teams screening sites or producing preliminary engineering packages, pvDesign is built for that stage of the workflow.

 Where the Approaches Diverge